 One thing that dog owners don’t always consider is what they will do if their dog escapes the yard or house.
 Some dogs are highly prone to wandering (take the Beagle for example, who will follow his nose literally anywhere until they find the scent) and that can be scary.

 Not only does that put your dog at risk for things such as being hit by a car or ending up in the pound, but they are also likely scared and not quite sure where they are.
 It is also a stressful situation for you as the pet owner who is searching for a lost family member.

 There are several things you can do to prepare for such an incident – even if it is unlikely it can still happen.
-One option is to purchase an invisible fence but if you live in the city that may not be feasible.
 Just remember the old saying: expect the best but prepare for the worst.
 In cases like this it is really all you can do.

 DogTelligent Review: The Smartest Smart-Collar Around